Pep Guardiola believes Manchester City deserve an apology after successfully overturning their European ban.

-"In recent years, how many times have people come to our club to do this whispering on us?
-I would like to see these kind of people and say, 'Look in our eyes.
-If you have something to say, say it face to face' and go to the pitch and play on the pitch how we have to play as rivals.
+“In recent years, how many times people came to our club to do this whispering on us?
+I would like to see these kind of people and say, ‘Look in our eyes.
+If you have have something to say say it face to face’ and go to the pitch and play on the pitch what we have to play as rivals.

 “But they lost off the pitch.
 We can play in the Champions League because what we have done is right.
 That’s why they have to accept it, go on the pitch and play against us there.”

-Tottenham manager Jose Mourinho has branded the CAS decision "a disgrace" and Liverpool boss Jurgen Klopp has said Monday was not "a good day for football".
-Former Arsenal manager Arsene Wenger was previously a vocal critic of City's cash-accelerated rise.
+Tottenham manager Jose Mourinho has branded the CAS decision a “a disgrace” and Liverpool boss Jurgen Klopp has said Monday was not “a good day for football.”
+Former Arsenal manager Arsene Wenger was previously a vocal critic of City’s cash-accelerated rise.

-"I know that for elite clubs, respectful clubs, like Liverpool, Man United and especially Arsenal, it is uncomfortable us being here," said Guardiola in a robust performance at a press conference ostensibly to preview City's Premier League game against Bournemouth tonight.
+“I know that for elite clubs, respectful clubs, like Liverpool, Man United and especially Arsenal, it is uncomfortable us being here,” said Guardiola in a robust performance at a press conference ostensibly to preview City’s Premier League game against Bournemouth on Wednesday.

 “But they have to understand we deserve to be here.
 If we want to compete with them, we go on the pitch and compete with them and try to achieve what they have achieved in the past, decades ago, and what we have done this decade.
 We deserve to be stronger year by year.

-"Sometimes we win, sometimes we don't but they have to understand it.
-If you don't agree, knock on the door of our chairman and CEO and talk.
-Don't go from behind and whisper, seven, eight, nine clubs - go and do it on the pitch.
+“Sometimes we win, sometimes we don’t but they have to understand it.
+If you don’t agree, knock on the door or our chairman and CEO and talk.
+Don’t go from behind whisper, seven, eight, nine clubs – go and do it on the pitch.

 Guardiola, who has one year remaining on his contract, was asked about his own long-term future in light of the CAS ruling.